 There are much more features that this article is too short to include.
 Find more about advanced roadmaps in the official documentation here.

 A huge downer for the new Portfolio for Jira cloud is the pricing, instead of paying for the plugin about $3.5 per user, you’ll now have to upgrade all Jira cloud users to the premium plan, meaning to pay an extra $7 per user.
-At this point, the premium plan provides unlimited storage, 99% uptime and 1000 automation executions per user so if the only thing you need is Portfolio – the price just doesn’t worth it, but we’ll need to wait and see what else will be available for premium users.
+At this point, the premium plan provides unlimited storage, 99% uptime, and 1000 automation executions per user so if the only thing you need is Portfolio – the price just doesn’t worth it, but we’ll need to wait and see what else will be available for premium users.
 Check Jira cloud pricing plans here.

 Portfolio vs Big Picture / Structure

 The main reason that I prefer Portfolio over other plugins such as Structure or Big Picture is not because of its features, actually, both competitors have more features than Portfolio.
-The reason is because Portfolio comes with a built-in hierarchy that while it makes the planning stricter – it keeps the plan much more organized than the others.
+The reason is that Portfolio comes with a built-in hierarchy that while it makes the planning stricter – keeps the plan much more organized than the others.

 The latest changes in Portfolio for Jira Cloud are a blessing.
-If before the changes I hesitated on recommending the Portfolio to Jira cloud customers, with its latest changes it became the only tool that I would recommend for a long-term planning in Jira.
+If before the changes I hesitated on recommending the Portfolio to Jira cloud customers, with its latest changes it became the only tool that I would recommend for long-term planning in Jira.

 While there are some more features on the server Portfolio edition – the cloud edition provides some very valuable new features to cloud users.

-The option to switch between the old plan view to the “enhanced experience” new view exists for both server and cloud editions and with the latest features on server – I guess the old view will probably disappear soon.
+The option to switch between the old plan view to the “enhanced experience” new view exists for both server and cloud editions and with the latest features on the server – I guess the old view will probably disappear soon.
 So, you can name Portfolio however you like: advanced Roadmaps / Portfolio / Plans – it’s finally available for everyone!
 Atlassian is on its way to taking the crown for best planning app for Jira and their desires to rule the world.